Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Introduction

 While GNNs are highly effective for CF tasks, they tend to amplify popularity bias~\cite{chen-front24, zhou-sigir23}.
 Due to the long-tailed nature of interaction data, popular items connect to many more users than unpopular (niche) items, giving them disproportionate influence during propagation~\cite{zhou-sigir23}.
 During the message passing process, high-degree nodes (i.e., popular items) propagate their information more quickly to neighboring users than low-degree nodes (i.e., niche items), causing users’ representations to move closer to these popular items in the embedding space~\cite{chen-front24, chen-aaai20}.
 As a result, learned representations tend to be dominated by signals from high-degree items, and repeated propagation across multiple layers spreads this effect to higher-order neighbors, further strengthening the dominance of popular items~\cite{chen-front24}.
 Consequently, popular items become similar to a wide range of users in the latent space, making them more likely to receive higher prediction scores~\cite{zhou-sigir23} and appear frequently in many users’ recommendations.

 To address this, recent works~\cite{kim-cikm22, zhou-sigir23} weight interactions during aggregation, akin to propensity scores, to downweight popular item interactions during aggregation.
 However, these methods assign weights in every training epoch—either using pre-computed scores~\cite{kim-cikm22} or dynamically estimated values~\cite{zhou-sigir23}.
-Since model representations are unstable in the early stages, such weighting may distort the learning process.
-Moreover, both loss-based and aggregation-weight methods require retraining the backbone, making them impractical for deployed models~\cite{chen-aaai20}.
+Since model representations are unstable in the early stages, the resulting embeddings are under-trained and noisy, which leads to unreliable popularity estimates that can distort and mislead the learning process.

+Both loss-based and aggregation-weight methods require retraining the backbone, making them impractical for deployed models~\cite{chen-aaai20}.
 Post-processing re-ranking methods~\cite{abdollahpouri-arXiv19, zhu-kdd21} adjust predicted scores to diversity or popularity bias but cannot remove popularity effect embedded in node representations.
 More recently, a post-hoc method~\cite{chen-front24} for GNN-based CF estimates popularity effects using simple node degrees, without considering personalized preferences or interaction-level popularity effects.
 One might assume that debiasing can be achieved by simply removing some popular items from the recommendations to match the true underlying distribution.
 This distribution, however, is unknown in practice.
-Moreover, since popularity is not always harmful~\cite{zhao-kde22}, indiscriminately suppressing head items risks discarding truly relevant ones that reflect users’ true interests.
+Moreover, since popularity is not always harmful~\cite{zhao-kde22}, indiscriminately suppressing head items risks discarding truly relevant items of user interest.